Bud Johnson

 I'm Bud.

-I'm a photographer in Savannah, a husband, a dad of four, and a guy who helps businesses use AI without turning the whole company into a science project.
+I'm a photographer in Savannah, a husband, a dad of four, and a guy who helps businesses use AI without making the whole company weird.

-Most of my work comes down to this: make the moment look better, or make the work run better.
+Most of my work comes down to this: make the moment look incredible, or make the work run better.

 Bud Johnson holding a camera